Afghanistan and the United Nations

 Afghanistan officially joined the United Nations on 19 November 1946 as the Kingdom of Afghanistan.
 In June 1945, the month after war had ended in Europe, representatives from 50 countries came together and drew up the UN Charter, which was signed on 26 June 1945.
 The UN officially came into existence on 24 October 1945.

 As one of the UN's earliest members, Afghanistan has contributed to the work of the world body, including through its diverse and unique culture.

-Despite the loss of territory to the Taliban in 2021, the Islamic Republic continues to hold Afghanistan's seat at the United Nations, with the newly reinstated Islamic Emirate remaining unrecognized by the organization.
+Despite the overthrow of the Islamic Republic by the Taliban in 2021, the Islamic Republic continues to hold Afghanistan's seat at the United Nations, with the newly reinstated Islamic Emirate remaining unrecognized by the organization.
+The United Nations Credentials Committee has rejected the Taliban's bid for Afghanistan's seat in the organization three times since 2021.

+In May 2024, owing to its failure to pay the United Nations' membership fees amid ongoing disputes over the country's seat in the UN between the Taliban and the previous government, the UN suspended Afghanistan's voting rights in the UN General Assembly.